paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-036-crop-insurance.md

   (B) *Relation to other programs* — The amount of funds made available under this section shall be in addition to amounts made available under other provisions of this subchapter, including amounts made available under subsection (b).

+**(j) Poultry Insurance Pilot Program**

+(1) **In general** — Notwithstanding subsection (a)(2), the Corporation shall establish a pilot program under which contract poultry growers, including growers of broilers and laying hens, may elect to receive index-based insurance from extreme weather-related risk resulting in increased utility costs (including costs of natural gas, propane, electricity, water, and other appropriate costs, as determined by the Corporation) associated with poultry production.

+(2) **Stakeholder engagement** — The Corporation shall engage with poultry industry stakeholders in establishing the pilot program under paragraph (1).

+(3) **Location** — The pilot program established under paragraph (1) shall be conducted in a sufficient number of counties to provide a comprehensive evaluation of the feasibility, effectiveness, and demand among producers in the top poultry producing States, as determined by the Corporation.

+(4) **Approval of policy or plan** — Notwithstanding section 1508(l) of this title, the Board shall approve a policy or plan of insurance based on the pilot program under paragraph (1)—

+  (A) in accordance with [section 1508(h) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1508/h&num=0&edition=prelim); and

+  (B) not later than 2 years after July 4, 2025.

 ### Statutory Notes

 #### References in Text